 #2: Decide on the Deliverables

-Copywriters are like doctors — all of them have a general knowledge of writing, but most have specialties.
+Copywriters are like doctors.
+All of them have a general knowledge of writing, but most have specialties.
 Common deliverables include:

 - Sales Pages